Pentagon watchdog investigating $400M border wall contract

 The border wall is one of Trump’s top priorities.
 He campaigned on a promise to build a “big beautiful wall” between the U.S. and Mexico,” said Mexico would pay for it, and promised to build 450 to 500 miles by the end of 2020.
 Mexico is not paying for the wall and, as of Nov.
 1, Trump had built 78 miles.

 Trump’s effort to push through funding, using money from the Pentagon after Congress refused to fund the wall has been met with resistance and lawsuits.
-A federal judge this week blocked the administration from spending some Defense Department money on the the barrier.
+A federal judge this week blocked the administration from spending some Defense Department money on the barrier — the money includes the contract for Fisher.

 The company was awarded a contract Dec.
 2 to build 31 miles of wall in Arizona, part of a series of contracts to push out increased mileage.
 Fisher had made a number of appearances on Trump’s favorite cable news channel — Fox News — talking about his desire to win a contract.
 His firm, though, has little experience with such construction and a previous proposal was rejected.